Accelerating BP-based decoders for QLDPC Codes with Local Syndrome-Based Preprocessing: Preprocessing Decoder

+In Figure~\ref{fig:work}(e), these regions are illustrated as six ``yellow leaves,'' each corresponding to one local region in the BB code.
+In this example, the condition can be expanded as:

+Although the leaves corresponding to data qubits 3 and 5 both satisfy $E_{q_3}$ and $E_{q_5}$, in a serial software implementation, qubit 3 is detected first.
+Therefore, we select the region of data qubit 3 as the error event.
+The hardware case will be discussed in the next subsection.

+\textbf{Identify error events and update control flow.} Next, in line~\ref{line:alg1_check_error_event}, we record the set of detectors that have been activated for a given data qubit (e.g., $D$, $a'_3$, and $b_3$ for data qubit 3 in Figure~\ref{fig:work}) into $d_s$.
+In line~\ref{line:append_event}, we use $d_s$ to search the decoding matrix to locate the corresponding error event.
+Once identified, the error event is added to $Error\_events\_A$ to indicate a likely error, and the corresponding activated detectors (e.g., $D$, $a'_3$, and $b_3$) are flipped to 0 in $syn\_work$ (line~\ref{line:update_syn}), without modifying the original raw syndrome.

+We then set $\mathrm{found} = \mathrm{True}$ and break out of the for-loop to proceed to the next activated detector.
+Because $syn\_work$ may contain new patterns that satisfy the signature after the first iteration, we perform another round of detection (line~\ref{line:alg1_r}).
+If no pattern matching the signature is found in the first iteration, we skip the remaining iterations (line~\ref{line:alg1_endif}).

-In the pseudo code, the $Flag$ variable indicates whether an error event has been detected for the current $x$ value, preventing the program from hanging.
-In lines \ref{line:alg1_channel_update} and \ref{line:alg1_bposd}, we use the error events recorded in $(\mathit{Error\_events\_A}$ to adjust the channel probability vector $channel$.
-Finally, we pass the updated channel vector $channel$ together with the original raw syndrome $syn$ into BP-OSD for decoding.
-The rationale for modifying the channel probability vector, as well as the specific update strategies employed, is discussed in detail in the Evaluation Section (Section ~\ref{Evaluation}).
+\textbf{Channel update and BP-based decoding.} In lines ~\ref{line:alg1_channel_update} and~\ref{line:alg1_bposd}, we use the likely error events recorded in $\mathit{Error\_events\_A}$ to adjust the channel probability vector $channel$.
+Finally, we pass the updated $channel$ together with the original raw syndrome $Syn$ into BP-based decoders for decoding.
+The specific channel probability vector update strategies are discussed in detail in the Evaluation section (Section~\ref{Evaluation}).

-The current implementation of Algorithm~\ref{alg:preprocess} is primarily software-oriented.
-In future hardware implementations, many of the conditional branches could be evaluated in parallel.
-To fully utilize this parallelism, the algorithm may need to be restructured—for example, by adopting a shallower nesting of conditions—which would further improve the execution time of hardware decoders.